namyarxam/LAICFantasyFootball/README.md

-# LAIC Week 5 Rankings
+# LAIC Week 6 Rankings

-Not much to say about these.
-Hope y'all enjoy.
+Week 6 rankings were done be me (Max).

+Had some fun with these.

 ## Rankings